DavidUWL/p3-battleships/README.md

 ## User Experience (UX)
 ### Initial Discussion
-Rock Paper Scissors Lizard Spock (referred to as RPSLS for short) was designed to be a fun interactive game that can be played with two players or against the computer.
+Battleship is a game usually played with two players, where they place their ships and fire artillery to try and sink the opponents ship. this is a digital rendition of the classic board game.

 ### User Stories